Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Maps from to

 The \emph{free splitting graph} $\FSG$ is the simplicial graph whose vertex set is the set $\FS$ of one-edge free splittings of $F_N$, and where two splittings are joined by an edge if they are compatible.
 The \emph{non-separating free splitting graph} $\NSG\subset \FSG$ is the induced subgraph whose vertex set $\NS$ is the set of non-separating one-edge free splittings of $F_N$.
 The goal of the present section is to prove the following proposition.

 \begin{prop} Let $N\ge 3$, and let $\theta:\NS\to \FS$ be an injective map that preserves adjacency and non-adjacency.

 Then $\theta(\NS)\subseteq\NS$. \end{prop}

-\begin{rk} In fact, the proposition remains true for $N=2$, as in this case one can check that a vertex of $\mathbb{FS}$ is in $\NS$ if and only if it has infinite valence (there are exactly two free splittings that are compatible with a given separating free splitting, given by blowing up each of the two vertex groups isomorphic to $\mathbb{Z}$). \end{rk}
+\begin{rk} In fact, the proposition remains true for $N=2$, as in this case one can check that a vertex of $\mathbb{FS}$ is in $\NS$ if and only if it has infinite valence (there are exactly two one-edge free splittings that are compatible with a given one-edge separating free splitting $S$, other than $S$ itself; they are given by blowing up each of the two vertex groups isomorphic to $\mathbb{Z}$). \end{rk}

 Recall that the \emph{link} of a vertex $x$ in a simplicial graph $\mathbb{G}$ is the induced subgraph $\lk_{\mathbb{G}}(x)\subseteq \mathbb{G}$ whose vertex set is the set of vertices $v\neq x$ in $\mathbb{G}$ that are adjacent to $x$.
 Recall that a graph with vertex set $V$ splits non-trivially as a join $X_1\star X_2$ if $V=X_1\dunion X_2$ with $X_1,X_2\neq\es$ and for all $x_1\in X_1$ and all $x_2\in X_2$ there is an edge joining $x_1$ to $x_2$.